-Practical takeaway: As Dave says, your income is your biggest wealth-building tool—so use your paycheck to your advantage!
-Pay off debt as soon as you can and begin investing 15% of your household income into retirement.
+Practical takeaway: Your income is your biggest wealth-building tool—so use your paycheck to your advantage!
+Pay off debt as soon as you can and start investing 15% of your gross income for retirement.

 According to the U.S. Census Bureau, the median net worth of American households is $80,039.
 The majority of that wealth comes from home equity, followed by 401(k) and Thrift Savings Plan accounts, then IRA and Keogh accounts.(3) Business Insider reports the following breakdown of median net worth by age.(4)

 - Under 35: $9,773